marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 Suffice to say, I was sold from the minute I was able to weave Tidal tracks alongside my local tracks.

 {{< image src="plexamp-upnext.jpg" >}}
+  Visible is a plain screenshot of the Plexamp desktop application with the song "Praise the Lord (Da Shine)" by A$AP Rocky playing.
 {{< /image >}}

 I've been meaning to listen to a lot more game OSTs and while a heap were added to Spotify, there are still some really niche ones I kick myself for not getting around to.